-Historic Environment Scotland (HES) is required by law to protect the public funds it administers.
+Historic Environment Scotland (HES) has a legal obligation to protect the public funds it administers.
 It must share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

-On behalf of the Auditor General for Scotland, Audit Scotland appoints the auditor to audit the HES accounts.
+On behalf of the Auditor General for Scotland, Audit Scotland appoints the auditor to audit the HES Annual Report and Financial Statements.
 Audit Scotland also assists appointed auditors by conducting a National Fraud Initiative, which is a data matching exercise.

-Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
+Data matching involves comparing sets of data, such as payroll or pension records, held by one body against other sets of data held by the same or another body to see how far they match.

 Audit Scotland currently requires HES to participate in a data matching exercise to assist in the prevention and detection of fraud.
-HES is required to provide particular sets of data to Audit Scotland for matching for each exercise, and these are set out in Audit Scotland’s Instructions (or handbook).
+HES is required to provide particular sets of data to Audit Scotland for matching for each exercise, and these are set out in Audit Scotland’s Instructions.

 The use of data by Audit Scotland in a data matching exercise is carried out with statutory authority, normally under its powers in Part 2A of the Public Finance and Accountability (Scotland) Act 2000.

-For further information on Audit Scotland’s legal powers and the reasons why it matches particular information, see the full text (Level 3) fair processing notice (PDF).
+For further information on Audit Scotland’s legal powers and the reasons why it matches particular information, visit the Audit Scotland National Fraud Initiative website.

 HES is registered with the Information Commissioner’s Office as a Data Controller: Reference (ZA143443).

 If you have any questions about this privacy notice or our data protection policies generally, please contact us:

 Room G.50, Longmore House